Are You Looking for A Different Way to Approach Christmas This Year?

 As an avid reader I’ve received a few magazine subscriptions and always felt very touched by the thought that had gone into the selection.

-I absolutely loved receiving a subscription to the brilliant parenting magazine Juno when my twins were born.
-Whenever it came through the post it felt like such a treat, it gave me an opportunity to get lost (for a couple of minutes) in something other than nappies and felt like slipping into a pair of comfortable slippers.
-The Rolling Home Journal is the perfect gift for a campervan lover, featuring essays, stories, articles and pictures of vanlife and other alternative ways of living (plus the latest issue features an article by yours truly ;-)).
+I loved receiving a subscription to the brilliant parenting magazine Juno when my twins were born.
+Whenever it came through the post it felt like such a treat, it gave me an opportunity to get lost (for a couple of minutes at least) in something other than nappies and felt like slipping into a pair of comfortable slippers.

 2. The gift of time and/or skills